RohanAlexander/starter_folder/README.md

 ## Statement on LLM usage

 Aspects of the code were written with the help of the auto-complete tool, Codriver.
 The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.

-## Some checks

-- [ ] Change the rproj file name so that it's not starter_folder.Rproj
-- [ ] Change the README title so that it's not Starter folder
-- [ ] Remove files that you're not using
-- [ ] Update comments in R scripts
-- [ ] Remove this checklist

-## CHECKLISTS
-- [ ] MODEL
-- [ ] POLLSTER Selected: Redfield & Wilton Strategies
-- [ ] CONDUCT A NEW SURVEY
-SUBLISTS OF POLLSTER
-1. INTRODUCTION: WHY SHOULD THE POLLSTER CONDUCT THE SURVEY - JUNBO
-2. SURVEY'S METHODOLOGY(WEAKNESS & STRENGTH & FEATURES) - YOUNA
-3. SELECTED POPULATION -
-4.
-5.